Forgiving jeff: Plot

-In the outskirts of LA, Barry (Bill Hader) assists a man in contract killing another man named Jeff, who slept with his wife.
-Barry is frustrated by the man constantly changing his plans, like refusing to make him dig his own grave.
-When the man decides to forgive Jeff for his sincere "apology", a disillusioned Barry kills them both.
+In the outskirts of LA, Barry (Bill Hader) is frustrated when a man constantly changes his plans for how to brutally kill Jeff, a man who slept with his wife.
+When the man decides to forgive Jeff after receiving an apology, a disillusioned Barry kills them both.

-Detective Mae Dunn (Sarah Burns) interrogates Hank (Anthony Carrigan) to question him about the shootout at the monastery.
-She shows him the pin he gave to Barry, stating that they found it near Moss' corpse, and evidence points to Hank being at the monastery days before the events, linking the cases.
-Hank says that the pin belongs to the shooter, whom he identifies as Fuches (Stephen Root) instead of Barry, using the alias of a Chechen hitman named "The Raven".
-Meanwhile, Fuches is revealed to have settled at a cabin in Chechnya and is constantly guarded by Chechens while the situation calms down.
+Detective Mae Dunn (Sarah Burns) interrogates Hank (Anthony Carrigan) to question him about the shootout at the monastery and Moss's corpse, as the Chechen mafia pin Barry left on Moss and surveillance at the monastery link the two.
+Hank points to Fuches (Stephen Root) as the killer, but lies that he is a Chechen hitman named "The Raven".
+Meanwhile, Fuches is revealed to be at a guarded cabin in Chechnya while the situation calms down.
+Gene (Henry Winkler) has closed the acting class and tells police that Barry was involved in all the recent tragic events, but is not believed.

-Gene (Henry Winkler) is also called for interrogation and while he claims Barry was involved in all the bad things that happened to him, including deciding to close the theater, the police refuse to take his accusations seriously.
-Sally (Sarah Goldberg) now stars in and writes her own TV series, Joplin, a family drama that deals with abuse, although some network executives are still unconvinced about the angle the series is going for.
-Barry, who took a job at the dark web to kill a woman's husband, visits Sally onset and hallucinates Sally being shot by an unseen shooter.
-Furthermore, Barry and Sally's relationship is shown to have become lifeless, with Barry becoming more aggressive and sullen, and Sally's priorities now mostly focused on her show.
+Sally (Sarah Goldberg) now stars in and writes for her own TV series, Joplin, a family drama about abuse, although some network executives are still unconvinced about the angle the series is going for.
+Barry, who took a job on the dark web to kill a woman's husband, visits Sally on set and hallucinates Sally being shot by an unseen shooter.
+Furthermore, Barry and Sally's relationship is shown to have become lifeless, with Barry becoming more aggressive and sullen playing video games and doing ersatz hits instead of acting, while Sally's priorities now mostly focused on her show.

 Barry visits Hank, who is living with and dating Cristobal (Michael Irby).
 Barry asks for work, citing his struggle, but Hank refuses, unwilling to cooperate with him after the events at the monastery.
-Barry receives a text from Gene, who wants to meet with him the next morning.
-Gene loads a gun and in the morning, bids farewell to Leo (Andrew Leeds) and his grandson, who are both unaware of his intentions; however, Leo becomes suspicious of his demeanor.
-Barry and Gene meet at the closed theater, where Gene states his knowledge of Moss' murder and prepares to use the gun, but he accidentally spills out the bullets and the revolving cylinder.
-Barry then takes Gene to the outskirts, intending to kill him.
-Gene pleads for his life, saying they can go through this and that he can "earn" forgiveness.
+Gene schedules a meeting with Barry and bids farewell to Leo (Andrew Leeds) and his grandson, the former of which is suspicious of his demeanor.
+Barry and Gene meet at the now closed theater, where Gene tries to kill Barry with a revolver, but spills the bullets after fumbling the revolving cylinder.
+Barry abducts Gene to the outskirts to kill him.
+Gene begs for his life saying that he has forgiven Barry, but Barry says forgiveness has to be earned and he cannot do that.
 Barry hesitates but then has an idea, telling Gene to get into the trunk.